 We partner with an independent garments manufacturer that like us, understands the impact human activity has on the environment.

-They follow strict ethical standards and use sustainable fabrics that are knitted/woven in the UK and Europe, lowering their carbon footprint and supporting the production of raw materials within the region.
+They follow strict ethical standards and use sustainable fabrics that are knitted/woven in Europe, lowering their carbon footprint and supporting the production of raw materials within the region.
 They use fabrics that are OEKO TEX 100, OCS 100, GOTS, GRS, RCS 100 certified and ensure that sustainability and employee wellbeing standards are maintained.

 We are fully aware of the human lives involved in the production process of our clothes.
 We make frequent visits to the facilities where our clothes are made to ensure that workers are not exploited and to ensure that no child labour or forced labour is being used.
 Our manufacturing partner has been very supportive in communicating working conditions and has shown transparency when it comes to health and safety, which is of the highest standards.